Do you need help with mastitis?

-Mastitis treatment with therapeutic ultrasound causes a micro massage effect within the tissues which loosens the tissue structure and causes a breakdown of the material causing the blockage.
-It also stimulates the blood flow through the tissue, which will assist the transport of the blockage material from the breast.
+Mastitis treatment with therapeutic ultrasound can create a micro massage effect within the tissues which may loosen the tissue structure and causes a breakdown of the material causing the blockage.
+Ultrasound may stimulate the blood flow through the tissue, which will assist the transport of the blockage material from the breast.
 Due to the stimulation of the breast tissue with the ultrasound, a let-down can occur during treatment.

 Treatment is ideally timed so Mum arrives with a hungry baby that will feed immediately after treatment.
-This takes advantage of the stimulation to the blockage and encourages milk flow through the treated area but also then minimises breast stimulation between feeds.
+This takes advantage of the potential stimulation to the blockage encouraging milk flow through the treated area but also may minimise breast stimulation between feeds.
 However, it is not unusual for the baby to refuse to drink from the treated breast because when the milk flows from behind the blockage it is often stale and tastes ‘off ‘ to the baby.
 If this occurs, the Mum is encouraged to express all the milk from this side and dispose of same (unfortunate, but only a one off).

 Advice for mum

 Use a soothing level of heat on the affected breast area